 Sibling rivalry sometimes even leads to the siblicide behaviour i.e. killing of a sibling.
 The most grotesque example of this is the sand-tiger shark that kills and eats its siblings while in the womb.

-Nazca boobies are seabirds that drag their siblings out of the nest, leaving them to be killed by predators or starvation so that they can have their mom all for themselves.
+Nazca boobies are seabirds that drag their siblings out of the nest, leaving them to be killed by predators or starvation so they can have their mom all for themselves.

-Cattle egrets, a species of heron, are known to practice siblicide when the parents are away from the nest hunting for insects and fish.
+Cattle egrets, a species of heron, are known to practice siblicide when the parents are away from the nest, hunting for insects and fish.

 This chilling BBC Earth clip is the darkest example of sibling rivalry in the animal kingdom that I’ve come across:

-The mother didn’t intervene because it’s in her best interests to raise strong chicks.
+The mother didn’t intervene because it’s in her best interest to raise strong chicks.
 This is the norm of sibling rivalry in the animal kingdom, especially birds.
 Parents don’t intervene and let the siblings sort it out for themselves.

 As cruel as this behaviour may seem, it’s geared to better the chances of passing on genes to the next generation.
-Same is true for humans.

-Sibling rivalry and jealousy in humans
+Sibling jealousy in humans

 So the youngest child ends up being pampered while the oldest feels neglected, resulting in a sibling rivalry.
-The more the age gap between the siblings the more estranged they’re likely to be in adulthood.
+The more the age gap between the siblings, the more estranged they’re likely to be in adulthood.

 A different birth order not only contributes to the development of sibling rivalry but also shapes the behaviour of siblings when they become adults.2